 4. Choosing the right space and time for a conversation

-For communication to be effective, it has to be timed well!
+How to communicate effectively with your partner, you ask?
+Time it well.
 You can’t just say anything to your partner anytime, anywhere.
 In fact, being mindful of time and space can convey to your partner that you value and respect them.
 This stimulates vulnerability and opening up.
+Pay attention to the following, especially when you need to bring up something intense or difficult:

 - Talk when you have calmed down